 Some of you already have a clear idea of your chosen career and therefore the subjects you must choose at KS4.
 For most of you, the subjects you are good at will also be the ones you like and they will therefore probably combine well with each other.
 However, many of you have not yet decided on a career path and for you the choice can be bewildering.
-However, don't panic!
-There's lots of help available.
+But don't panic!
+There is lots of help available, online and here at Stanway.